 Will Kenny Rogers Please Learn How to Play Hold’em?

-After so many years, one expects that Kenny Rogers knows how to “hold’em.”
+After so many years, one would expect Kenny Rogers to knows how to play Texas Hold’em.

-Rogers is currently appearing in a Geico (auto insurance) commercial which is really quite funny.
-He sings the familiar chorus every poker player knows — “You got to know when to hold’em, and when to fold’em….” — much to the annoyance of everyone else sitting at the table who has already heard this croner a thousand times.
+Rogers appears in a Geico (auto insurance) commercial which is quite funny.
+He sings the familiar chorus every poker player knows — “You got to know when to hold ’em, and when to fold’em….” — much to the annoyance of everyone else sitting at the table who has already heard this croner a thousand times.
 Credit the creative writer of the spot, in which Rogers parodies himself for what’s probably a much-needed paycheck after countless divorces all whilst his chicken franchises ended up in the deep fryer.

 “I’ll see your two pretzels, and raise you a Slim Jim.”